gsaanchi/gsaanchi/README.md

 ## What I'm all about

 I'm an engineering student who loves building things that actually work and solve problems.
-Currently diving deep into AI and full-stack development, with a particular interest in how machine learning can be applied to finance and real-world applications.
+Currently diving deep into AI and learning full-stack development, with a particular interest in how machine learning can be applied to finance and real-world applications.

 When I'm not buried in coursework, you'll find me experimenting with new frameworks, building side projects, or analyzing market trends (yes, I'm one of those people who finds stock charts fascinating).

-**What keeps me busy:** Building AI applications, full-stack web development, and exploring fintech solutions
+**What keeps me busy:** Building AI applications, learning full-stack development, and exploring fintech solutions

 ## My toolkit